zhamby1/SDEV120-1BH-M01/README.md

 my_name = input
 ```

-Then you can take the input and manipulate..such as.....
+Then you can take the input and manipulate it..such as.....

 # Output